Curious Conversations at the Amordino Farm

 Amordino Farm (route going to Guadalupe)

 Amordino Farm is a humble diner that serves homemade nourishment to hikers, bikers, and locals in Sitio Patayng Yuta, Sapangdaku, Cebu City.
-After Odette wrecked Bagsakan (which served as a food station for hikers after hiking Babag and Spartan Trail), many have found a new home in this place.
+After Odette wrecked Bagsakan (which served as a food station for hikers after hiking Babag and Spartan Trail), many found a new home in this place.

 Bagsakan after the onslaught of Typhoon Odette